Romney: Gingrich should return Freddie Mac money

 Gingrich was referring to Romney's time as a business consultant and founder of Bain Capital, a venture capital firm.
 Romney has been accused of making millions through massive layoffs and heartless cost-cutting at businesses the firm acquired.

-Romney opened a two-day swing through New Hampshire on Monday, less than a month before the state's critical Jan.
+Romney was in New Hampshire for a two-day swing less than a month before the state's critical Jan.
 10 primary.
 After spending months focused on raising money, the former governor of next-door Massachusetts is starting to spend more time on retail campaigning — and is running into the unscripted, problematic moments that often entails.

 At the diner, Romney sat down in a booth next to Bob Garon, who wore a Vietnam veteran's cap.
 Romney wanted to ask about his military service but the 63-year-old wanted to talk about gays in the military.
 Garon is a gay veteran.